astalker/caledonian-stamps/index.md

 Welcome to the Caledonian Philatelic Society promoting stamp collecting and philately in the Glasgow area since 1906.

 **LATEST NEWS** - The AGM was held on 28th April 2022 using ZOOM.
-The changes to the Office bearers and Committee have been added too the Committee page.
+The changes to the Office bearers and Committee have been added to the Committee page.
 Active investigations are under way to find a suitable venue for face to face meetings in the event that Strathclyde University continues to be unavailable.

 **The 91st annual ASPS Congress was held in the Dewar Centre in Perth on 22nd and 23rd of April.
 A number of members of the Caledonian Philatelic Society entered the ASPS National Exhibition:**